JingweiHu-Math/webpage/_pages/about.md

   - /about.html
 ---

-I am the Olga Jung Wan Endowed Professor in the [Department of Applied Mathematics](https://amath.washington.edu) at the University of Washington.
-I also hold an adjunct professorship in the [William E. Boeing Department of Aeronautics & Astronautics](https://www.aa.washington.edu/).
+I am the Olga Jung Wan Endowed Professor in the [Department of Applied Mathematics](https://amath.washington.edu) at the University of Washington, where I also hold an adjunct professorship in the [William E. Boeing Department of Aeronautics & Astronautics](https://www.aa.washington.edu/).
 My general research interests lie in numerical analysis and scientific computing.

 Contact
 ======